 You should therefore do everything you can to keep your iPhone still while taking photos.
 If you’re hand-holding the phone, hold it tightly with both hands to keep it as still as possible.
 Brace your elbows against your body rather than holding your arms out in the air.

 You could also try leaning against a tree, wall, fence or other object to help keep you still.
-Alternatively you could use a tripod or place the phone on a secure surface to prevent movement when taking your shots.
+Alternatively, you could use an iPhone tripod or place the phone on a secure surface to prevent movement when taking your shots.

 2. Take Advantage Of The Low Sun